blegouix/similie/README.md

 # SimiLie
 Documentation [here](https://blegouix.github.io/similie/).

-SimiLie (aka.
-Simulation in Lie groups) is a performance-portable (CPU & GPU) C++ library aiming to extent the capabilities of [DDC](https://github.com/CExA-project/ddc) to offer a complete toolkit able to address any physical problem from eventually-relativistic classical field theory (in particular: solid & fluid mechanics, electromagnetism and gravitation, or coupling between those).
+SimiLie is a performance-portable (CPU & GPU) C++ library aiming to extent the capabilities of [DDC](https://github.com/CExA-project/ddc) to offer a complete toolkit able to perfom tensor calculus, differential calculus and solving PDE.
+It should be able to address any multiphysical problem from eventually-relativistic classical field theory (in particular: solid & fluid mechanics, electromagnetism and gravitation).

 **Absolute WIP, there is no guarantee for proper working.
 [Kokkos](https://github.com/kokkos/kokkos) backends other than `Serial` are not yet supported.**